cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 \label{eqn:rel_likelihood}
 \end{equation}

-$\kappa$ = 8.529, which is calculated so that 68.2% of the Von Mises distribution is within $\pi$/9, the estimated 1$\sigma$ uncertainty of the coseismic slip models based on comparisons between rakes of high-slip fault patches.
+where $\kappa$ = 8.529, which is calculated so that 68.2% of the Von Mises distribution is within $\pi$/9 radians (20°), the estimated 1$\sigma$ uncertainty of the coseismic slip models based on comparisons between rakes of high-slip fault patches.
+Then, the posterior distribution $p(T | D)$ is estimated *sampled?* by comparing each model likelihood to a random number selected from the uniform distribution [0, 1).

+### Analysis of friction and pore fluid pressure

+Once the tectonic stress distributions consistent with the coseismic slip data have been determined, we analyze the distributions of $\mu$ and $\phi$ required for critical failure conditions on the faults.
+First, we randomly sample $\phi$ from the interval [0,1),